chris-has-a-github/ha-enphase-everything-else/README.md

 - Charging Amps (number) stores your desired setpoint but does not start charging.
 The Start button, Charging switch, or start service will use that stored setpoint (default 32 A).
 - Start/Stop actions treat benign 4xx responses (e.g., unplugged/not active) as no‑ops to avoid errors in HA.
 - The Charge Mode select works with the scheduler API and reflects the service’s active mode.

+### Supported devices

+- Supported
+  - Enphase IQ EV Charger 2 variants (single-connector), as exposed via Enlighten cloud.
+- Unsupported / not tested
+  - Earlier charger generations or models not exposed by the Enlighten EV endpoints.
+  - Multi-connector or region-specific variants not returning compatible status/summary payloads.

+### Removing the integration

+- Go to Settings → Devices & Services → Integrations.
+- Locate “Enphase EV Charger 2 (Cloud)” and choose “Delete” to remove the integration and its devices.
+- If installed via HACS, you may also remove the repository entry from HACS after removal.